ramblekb/New_Girl/README.md

 ## Functionality
 ---
-1. New users will need to register a new account, and specify whether they are an instructor or a student. *Don't forget your password!*
+1. New users will need to register a new account, and specify whether they are trading or buying. *Don't forget your password!*

-2. Login to see a personalized calendar of events for the next month.
-An instructor's calendar will show all class-wide events, a student's calendar will show all class-wide events as well as their personal events.
+2. Login to see a personalized profile of your records.

-3. Either user roles have the ability to create new events specifying the event title, description, a start time and an end time.
-Users can also edit events in their calendar as well as delete them.
+3. Either user roles have the ability to buy or trade records. create new events specifying the event title, description, a start time and an end time.
+Users can also edit their own collection profile.

 4. Don't forget to logout when you are finished!